nathanielgreen/CV/README.md

     - Adhering to strict styleguide and accessibility rules.
     - Building CMS capabilities for the marketing team using Wordpress & PHP.
-- Worked on AND Digital's internal projects/applications using front-end technolgoies such as React, Redux, Enzyme, Nightwatch.
+- Worked on AND Digital's internal projects/applications using front-end technologies such as React, Redux, Enzyme, Nightwatch.
 - Got involved in the company's DevOps and learnt new skills (Docker, Jenkins, Rancher).
 - Aided in UI/UX discovery sprint for an internal project where I and 3 others